Title search: ✖

 1. Referring Traffic

-How many traffic do you get from social media?
-This metric is important as it helps you determine how effective your posts or ads are, and whether or not people are interested in learning more about your brand or product.
+How much traffic do you get from social media?
+This metric is important as it helps you determine how effective your posts or ads are, and whether people are interested in learning more about your brand or product.

 2. Share of Voice

 Share of voice refers to the number of conversations about your company against the number of conversations about your competitors/market.
 Tracking SOV can reveal opportunities of improvement, so make sure to keep an eye on this metric.

 3. Audience Growth Rate